 Some states do not allow workers to commence employment in a risk-assessed role until a check is in place.
 It is up to your employer to check to see if you can start work without a final decision being made about your check.
 If you apply for a check in any of the states that require workers to have a check before starting work, you are not permitted to work in a risk-assessed role, even in another state or territory, until a check is provided from the state in which you applied.
 States in which NDIS workers cannot commence work until they hold a check include Queensland, Victoria, and South Australia.

 If you are asked to work after submitting an application and before you have received your check, make sure that:

 - your employer has agreed for you to work before a final decision is made

-- your employer has checked that you can work without a final decision about a clearance in your state or territory
+- your employer has checked that you can work without a final decision about a check in your state or territory

 - your employer has a written risk management plan addressing the risk of harm to people with disability

-- your employer has arranged for you to be supervised by someone else who has a clearance
+- your employer has arranged for you to be supervised by someone else who has a check

-- the NDIS worker screening unit has provided you with a formal written notice confirming that you have made an application
+- the screening unit in your state or territory has provided you with a formal written notice confirming that you have made an application

-- you have shown your employer this written notice and they have kept a record of the application number.
+- you have shown your employer the written notice and they have kept a record of the application number.